revans011/jsm_2023/documents/positive_unlabeled_design_paper.md

-# Postitive-Unlabeled data considerations in the design of orthopaedic risk factor studies
+# Postitive-Unlabeled data considerations in the design of orthopaedic risk-factor studies
 ## Abstract

 ### Objective